dotnet/docs/docs/standard/microservices-architecture/microservice-ddd-cqrs-patterns/infrastructure-persistence-layer-design.md

 > This’ll probably be my biggest feedback.
 I’m really not a fan of repositories, mainly because they hide the important details of the underlying persistence mechanism.
 It’s why I go for MediatR for commands, too.
 I can use the full power of the persistence layer, and push all that domain behavior into my aggregate roots.
 I don’t usually want to mock my repositories – I still need to have that integration test with the real thing.
 Going CQRS meant that we didn’t really have a need for repositories any more.

-We find repositories useful, but we acknowledge that they are not critical for your DDD, in the way that the Aggregate pattern and rich domain model are.
+Repositories are useful, but they aren't critical for your DDD, in the way that the Aggregate pattern and rich domain model are.
 Therefore, use the Repository pattern or not, as you see fit.

 ## The Specification pattern